The amygdala is a small region of the brain it's in what's called the temporal lobe of the brain.

 Some of the main nuclei are the lateral nucleus, the basal nucleus, the central lateral nucleus, and the central medial nucleus.

-There are also groups of intercalated cells dispersed within the fiber tracts of the nuclei.
+There are also groups of intercalated cells dispersed within the fibre tracts of the nuclei.
 Two important groups of integrated cells are the dorsal intercalated cells.

 The ventral intercalated cells the lateral nucleus is the primary input nucleus of the amygdala it receives inputs from the thalamus and the cortex.